 Open Enrollment schools are identified based on provisions in EC Section 48352.

 EC sections 48352(a)(2)(B) and (C) identify school types to be excluded from the Open Enrollment list.
 These school types are juvenile court schools, county community schools, community day schools, and charter schools.
-In addition, the emergency and proposed permanent Open Enrollment Act regulations also exclude closed schools, schools having fewer than 100 valid test scores, and schools that are not schools of a district of residence as defined in EC Section 48352(d).
+In addition, closed schools, schools having fewer than 100 valid test scores, schools that are not schools of a district of residence, and County Office of Education schools are excluded.
 The exclusion of schools with fewer than 100 valid test scores is necessary to reflect the lack of statistical certainty of an API score that is based on less than 100 valid test scores, per EC Section 52052(f)(1).

-How are Single School Districts factored into the Open Enrollment process and list?
+How are single school districts factored into the Open Enrollment process and list?

 The statute does not make a specific reference to the inclusion of single school districts on the state's list of Open Enrollment schools.
-EC Section 48352(a)(2)(A) however states that "…, if the number of schools in a local educational agency is not evenly divisible by 10, the Superintendent shall round up to the next whole number of schools."
+However, EC Section 48352(a)(2)(A) states "…, if the number of schools in a local educational agency is not evenly divisible by 10, the Superintendent shall round up to the next whole number of schools."
 Consequently, when the LEA's number of schools is not evenly divisible by 10, the 10 percent number of schools shall be rounded up to the next whole number of schools.
 If an LEA, therefore, has between one and nine schools, this rule means that at least one school can be on the list.

 What happens if the school of enrollment has different requirements for graduation from high school than the district of residence?

-If the new high school has additional coursework requirements for graduation authorized by the governing board, the transfer student would normally be expected to meet those additional requirements for graduation.
+If the new high school has additional coursework requirements for graduation authorized by the governing board, the transfer pupil would normally be expected to meet those additional requirements for graduation.
 However, Assembly Bill 167 (Chapter 224, Statutes of 2009) exempts any dependent or ward in foster care from all additional coursework and other additional requirements if the pupil, while he or she is in grade eleven or twelve, transfers to the district from another school district, unless the district makes a finding that the pupil is reasonably able to complete the additional requirements in time to graduate from high school while he or she remains eligible for foster care benefits pursuant to law.
 If a pupil in foster care is granted an exemption which affects the pupil's ability to gain admission to a postsecondary educational institution, the school district is to notify the pupil and the person holding the rights to make educational decisions for the pupil.

 Is the school of enrollment required to accept credits toward graduation that were awarded to the pupil by another school district?

 Yes.
 The school of enrollment shall accept credits toward graduation and shall graduate the pupil if the pupil meets the graduation requirements of the school district of enrollment.